 As a marketer, I’ve always wanted to stand out from the droves of CVs an employer gets.
-Eventually I tried out putting cross stitch on there.
+Eventually, I tried outputting cross stitch on there.
 I never looked back.
-Since it went on my CV I’ve had 200% more interviews; its come up in every interview, and frankly, I think I owe my job to it.
+Since it went on my CV I’ve had 200% more interviews; it comes up in every interview, and frankly, I think I owe my job to it.

 But why did it work?